Nick-Ohman/Pok-dex/README.md

 - View their indivual stats

 This is a work in progress, but a feature I am working is.
-- A favorites component so you can save your favorite pokemon.
+- A favorites component so you can save your favorite pokemon in one place.